DamionStewart0/Natural-Events/README.md

 #### PostMVP
 - A second api call will display a map where user can see the exact location of each brewery in that state
-- Google Maps Api will be used to visualized location data (lng, lat)
 - Use local storage to save data to the user's browser
-- Add event listener **

 ## Project Schedule

 |  Day | Deliverable | Status
 |---|---| ---|